att-innovate/qnetdes/docs/demos/middle-man.rst

 Setup Agents
 ----------------------------------------
-Let us first define Agent Charlie who creates and distributes the bell state pair to Alice and Bob repeated for the number of classical bits that Alice wishes to send.
+Let us first define agent Charlie who creates and distributes the bell state pair to Alice and Bob repeated for the number of classical bits that Alice wishes to send.
 We can extend the Agent classes and redefine our :math:`\textit{run()}` methods.
 To create our bell state pair, he can use a Hadamard (:math:`\textbf{H}`) and Controlled-Not (:math:`\textbf{CNOT}`) gate from pyquil.
 Then,